postnature/Parameter-Distribution/README.md

-# parameter-distribution
+# Topographic Synthesis

-Parameter Distribution is a set of tools for SuperCollider which allow for generating values which can be set to parameters of spatially distributed synthesis processes.
+Topographic Synthesis features a set of tools for SuperCollider which allow for generating values which can be set to parameters of spatially distributed synthesis processes.
 There are two groups of classes included – arrays and patterns.
 The former generates arrays of values.
 The latter does the same, but as SuperCollider patterns, to be used together with e.g., Pbind or Pmono.

 Installation: